openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C06_Filters.md

 be readily used.
 See the chapter [Filters and post-processing](../06_Advanced_drawing/C01_Filters_and_post_processing) for instructions on using them.

 A (more-or-less) complete listing of the effects in orx-fx is maintained in the repository's [README.md](https://github.com/openrndr/orx/blob/master/orx-fx/README.md)

+ ## Prerequisites

+ Assuming you are working on an [`openrndr-template`](https://github.com/openrndr/openrndr-template) based project, all you have to do is enable `orx-fx` in the `orxFeatures` set in `build.gradle.kts` and reimport the gradle project.

  ## Effect Index